Baltimore rapper YGG Tay federally indicted with alleged group of Black Guerilla Family members accused of 9 killings

 Their alleged crimes, ranging from drug distribution to fatal and nonfatal shootings, occurred over a seven-year stretch between 2014 and 2021, according to the indictment, which charges the men with participating in a racketeering conspiracy.

-The U.S. Department of Justice says the BGF began in a prison in California in the 1960s.
+The U.S. Department of Justice says the Black Guerilla Family gang began in a prison in California in the 1960s.
 First identified in Maryland prisons in the ’90s, their presence continues in state correctional facilities today.

 The indictment outlines in detail the role each man is alleged to have played, while acknowledging they conspired with other gang members yet to be identified by authorities.